 Garmin (GRMN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the maker of personal navigation devices had lost 6.3% over the past month, lagging the Computer and Technology sector's loss of 1.01% and the S&P 500's gain of 0.39% in that time.
+Prior to today's trading, shares of the maker of personal navigation devices had lost 6.03% over the past month.
+This has lagged the Computer and Technology sector's gain of 0.29% and the S&P 500's gain of 0.87% in that time.

-Garmin will be looking to display strength as it nears its next earnings release.
-On that day, Garmin is projected to report earnings of $1.41 per share, which would represent a year-over-year decline of 18.5%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.37 billion, up 1.01% from the year-ago period.
+Investors will be hoping for strength from Garmin as it approaches its next earnings release.
+In that report, analysts expect Garmin to post earnings of $1.41 per share.
+This would mark a year-over-year decline of 18.5%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.37 billion, up 1.01% from the prior-year quarter.

 GRMN's full-year Zacks Consensus Estimates are calling for earnings of $5.68 per share and revenue of $4.96 billion.
 These results would represent year-over-year changes of +10.51% and +18.44%, respectively.

-Investors might also notice recent changes to analyst estimates for Garmin.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Garmin.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.26% lower.
-Garmin currently has a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.26% lower within the past month.
+Garmin is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Garmin currently has a Forward P/E ratio of 23.61.
-Its industry sports an average Forward P/E of 21.98, so we one might conclude that Garmin is trading at a premium comparatively.
+Looking at its valuation, Garmin is holding a Forward P/E ratio of 23.68.
+This represents a premium compared to its industry's average Forward P/E of 22.14.

-Meanwhile, GRMN's PEG ratio is currently 3.47.
+It is also worth noting that GRMN currently has a PEG ratio of 3.48.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-GRMN's industry had an average PEG ratio of 2 as of yesterday's close.
+GRMN's industry had an average PEG ratio of 2.02 as of yesterday's close.

 Click to get this free report